Facility and Efficiency Improvements Concerning Safety and Preparedness for a Healthy School Environment

 EPA and Federal Partners

-- EPA's Emergency Response Programs help ensure that facilities and organizations take steps to prevent oil spills, chemical accidents and other emergencies; implement planning and preparedness requirements; and respond to environmental emergencies.
+- Emergency Response by EPA helps ensure that facilities and organizations take steps to prevent oil spills, chemical accidents and other emergencies; implement planning and preparedness requirements; and respond to environmental emergencies.
 The website describes EPA's programs, explains rules and regulations and links to numerous information sources.

 - Natural Disasters by EPA offers information about preparing for and recovery after hurricanes, floods, and other natural disasters.
 Information for commercial facilities would apply to school buildings, too, such as safe debris removal.

-- Multihazard Emergency Planning for Schools by the Federal Emergency Management Agency helps schools plan and respond to different types of emergencies.
+- Emergency Management Institute School Program by the Federal Emergency Management Agency helps schools plan and respond to different types of emergencies.
 Provides tools and sample documents to address issues such as hazards analysis, exercises and drills, prevention and preparedness, response and recovery, training and development of staff and much more.

 - Chemical Management Resource Guide for School Administrators by EPA helps schools and administrators reduce the use of dangerous chemicals and install safer chemical management practices and policies to protect against dangerous chemical exposures.